What level of service can I expect from THOR?

 What is the difference between utilizing the services of a fee-only registered investment advisor like THOR and a traditional stockbroker?

 Fee-only investment advisors’ incentives are aligned with client account growth.
 Increases in the account value translate into increased fees and, conversely, a decrease in your portfolio value reduces fees.
 Additionally, since THOR is completely independent, we have taken the necessary steps to eliminate any potential conflicts of interests, putting us in a position to select the best qualified investments for our clients’ portfolios.
-On the other hand, a traditional warehouse broker is compensated with commissions or a combination of commissions and fees.
+On the other hand, a traditional stockbroker is compensated with commissions or a combination of commissions and fees.
 Commissions are paid whether the client account increases or decreases in value.
-Because of this, brokers do not necessarily have their financial motivation aligned with the client’s interest.
+Because of this, brokers do not necessarily have their financial interests aligned with the client’s interest.

 How do I withdraw funds from my account?